Doctor of Ministry Degree (DMin)

 STUDENT-CENTERED SUCCESS

-• Affordable online and in person instruction with a high rate of completion.
+• Affordable online and in person instruction with a high rate of completion in the last cohort to complete.

 • We are a 100% student-centric program tailoring resources, support services, and curricula to meet individual student interests and needs.